Private equity in India: market and regulatory overview

 Investment through OCDs is not preferred by a PE fund/VCF, since the ECB Regulations provide less flexibility in light of various restrictions, for example, the amount that can be borrowed, persons from whom the amount can be borrowed and restrictions on the end-use of the investment.

 OCPS.
 Similar to OCDs, preference shares that are not compulsorily convertible into equity shares are construed as ECBs under the foreign exchange laws, and therefore need to conform to the ECB guidelines.
 All CCPS and OCPS must be compulsorily redeemable on the expiry of 20 years from the date of issuance.
 The New Companies Act seeks to make an exception for infrastructure companies.

 Warrants.
 Warrants are in the nature of options, that is, instruments that entitle its holder to acquire a specific number of shares in a company at a pre-determined price by an agreed time.
 Certain mergers and acquisitions and private equity deals have been structured using such financial instruments.
-However, issue of warrants to foreign PE funds/VCFs require the approval of FIPB, and therefore have not been a preferred instrument.
+However, the issue of warrants to foreign PE funds have historically required the approval of FIPB, and therefore have not been a preferred instrument.
 The recent regulations permit allotment of warrants to foreign PE funds, subject to satisfaction of various conditions.
 The feasibility of warrants as a preferred instrument for investment will need to be further evaluated in the coming years.